 Our management's discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP.
 The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the consolidated financial statements as well as the reported expenses during the reporting periods.
-The accounting estimates that require our most significant, difficult and subjective judgments have an impact on revenue recognition, the determination of share-based compensation and financial instruments.
+The accounting estimates that require our most significant, difficult and subjective judgments are discussed below.
 We evaluate our estimates and judgments on an ongoing basis.
 Actual results may differ materially from these estimates under different assumptions or conditions.